 Margaret M. Quinlan, Ph.D.

-is a professor in the Department of Communication Studies, director of the Health & Medical Humanities Program in Interdisciplinary Studies, and core faculty member in the interdisciplinary health psychology Ph.D. program at the University of North Carolina at Charlotte.
+is a professor in the Department of Communication Studies, director of the Health & Medical Humanities Program in Interdisciplinary Studies, and core faculty member in the Interdisciplinary Health Psychology Ph.D. program at the University of North Carolina at Charlotte.
 Her work delves into the intersection of communication, medicine, science, and technology.
 Dr. Quinlan investigates how communication shapes our understanding of medical expertise, illness, wellness, treatment, and health.
-She also explores the transformative power of communication in shaping knowledge about bodies.
-Beyond academia, she champions social justice by critiquing power structures and advocating for marginalized individuals within and outside healthcare systems.
-Dr. Quinlan has authored numerous journal articles, book chapters, and co-produced documentaries, including an Emmy award-winning series, (name of series).
-Her research spans women’s reproductive health, social media, and practitioner-patient communication.
-She contributes to a deeper understanding of how we perceive and engage with health and healing through her work.
+She has authored numerous journal articles, book chapters, and co-produced documentaries, including an Emmy award-winning series, Courage of Creativity.
+Her research spans reproductive health, social media, and practitioner-patient communication.
+Through her work, she contributes to a deeper understanding of how we perceive and engage with health and healing.

-Dr. Quinlan, a prolific researcher, has contributed to a diverse range of scholarly journals, including Health Communication, Text & Performance Quarterly, Disability Studies Quarterly, Communication Education, Women & Language, Women’s Reproductive Health, Qualitative Research in Medicine and Healthcare, International Journal of Health and Media Research, Sexuality & Culture, Journal of Research in Special Education Needs, and Journal of Holistic Nursing.
+Dr. Quinlan has contributed to various scholarly journals, including Health Communication, Text & Performance Quarterly, Qualitative Research in Medicine and Healthcare, International Journal of Health and Media Research, Journal of Research in Special Education Needs, and Journal of Holistic Nursing.

 Background